ukitazume/sysdigcloud-kubernetes/README.md

 ### Step 6: Expose Sysdig Cloud services

-To expore the Sysdig Cloud api and collector deployments you can create a Kubernetes `nodePort` or `LoadBalacer` service, depending on the specific needs.
+To expore the Sysdig Cloud api and collector deployments you can create a Kubernetes NodePort or LoadBalacer service, depending on the specific needs.

 #### NodePort